Jacob-CL/CTFNotes/CryptographyandNetworkSecurity/Chapter2-IntroductionToNumberTheory.md

 - 5 divides 30 because `30 ÷ 5 = 6` (no remainder) → We write this as `5|30`
 - 4 does NOT divide 15 because `15 ÷ 4 = 3` remainder 3 → We write this as `4∤15` (the crossed-out | means "does not divide")

+If you wanted to find all divisors for the number `24`:
+- 1 goes into 24 (24 times)
+- 2 goes into 24 (12 times)
+- 3 goes into 24 (8 times)
+- 4 goes into 24 (6 times)
+- 5 does not go in to 24
+- etc

-NOTE: The Divisibility Statement vs. Actual Division:
+IMPORTANT NOTE: The Divisibility Statement vs. Actual Division:
 `7|14` is NOT an equation that equals something.
 It's a statement that means "7 divides 14" - and this statement is either TRUE or FALSE.
 7|14 = TRUE (because 7 does divide 14 evenly)

 For Actual Division: